evanx/redishub-legacy/README.md

 We wish to support maximally durable transactions since this is an important use case e.g. to record financial transactions using PostgreSQL.
 However, I wish firstly to address web content, messaging and analytics use cases, optionally trading off performance for database size using ssdb.io, or performance for durability using PostgreSQL.

-Incidently, as an former Java enterprise developer and PostgreSQL DBA for a SaaS application, I'm not convinced that durability is fully achievable.
+Incidently, as an former PostgreSQL DBA for a SaaS application, I'm not convinced that absolute durability is as important as performance.
 One is always vulnerable to minor "disasters," the most common of which are application and configuration errors.
+Often application load necessitates tweaking RAID settings to boost performance at the cost of durability.

 ##### Why use a Redis database rather than SQL?